The Sahara’s Strategic Foundation for Carthage

 Crop Diversity via Trade

-The Roman Senate ordered that Mago’s agricultural manual be translated into Latin after the destruction of Carthage in 146 BCE, so valuable was its knowledge for farming in dry conditions.
+The Roman Senate famously ordered the translation of Mago’s agricultural manual into Latin following Carthage’s destruction in 146 BCE, recognizing its invaluable contribution to farming in arid climates.

 External link: Mago’s agricultural treatise